Call for Applications for the 19th Program in Intensive Care Medicine 2019-2020

 During the two-year period the trainee will be appointed a host clinic and a local tutor.
 The host clinic will employ the trainee in an appropriate position (i.e. in an intensive care unit) during the training program.
 A minimum of one year of clinical training should be done at a university intensive care unit.

 During the training period SSAI will organize 5 four-day courses.
-These courses will be located in Denmark, Iceland, Norway and Sweden and the common language will be English.
+These courses will be located in Denmark, Iceland, Norway and Sweden and the common language is English.
 To achieve the goal of creating a close networking atmosphere the participants are expected to participate in the scheduled sessions and social functions at the course sites.

 International exchange programme

-The program includes a mandatory period of training in an intensive care unit in another country.
+The program includes a mandatory period of training in an ICU in another country.

 The candidates will also have to complete an “ICU project” during their two-year training.
 This project could be a research project, quality assurance or development project or a literature review of agreed subject.
 The topic must be related to intensive care medicine.
-If the trainee has already an ongoing project it may be included, for example as part of an ongoing or recently passed PhD research program.
-During the two-year training period, it must be expected to spend an estimated period of 6-12 weeks of full time work on the project.
+If the trainee has already an ongoing project it may be included, for example as part of an ongoing or recently passed PhD research program During the two-year training period, it must be expected to spend 6-12 weeks of full time work on the project.
 Please feel free to ask the director of the SSAI-IC training program or your national representatives in the SSAI-IC Steering Committee for advice (see below).